Top of page

 Bio

 Guy Emerson Mount is an assistant professor of History at Wake Forest University as well as an affiliate faculty member in the program of African American Studies.
-His research focuses on the intersection of Black transnationalism, Western modernity, and global empires.
+His award-winning research focuses on the intersection of Black transnationalism, Western modernity, and global empires.
 He earned his PhD from the University of Chicago in 2018 where he also served as a postdoctoral fellow in the Division of Social Sciences.
-Prior to joining the faculty at Wake Forest University he also taught at Auburn University.
-Currently he holds an affiliation with the Carter G. Woodson Institute at the University of Virginia as the recipient of a 2024-2026 Woodson fellowship.
+Prior to joining the faculty at Wake Forest University he also taught at Auburn University from 2018-2022 and for the 2023-2025 academic years, he was also awarded a fellowship at the Carter G. Woodson Institute at the University of Virginia.

 Professor Mount’s work has earned him numerous honors and awards including recognition from the Andrew Mellon Foundation, the Dwight D. Eisenhower Foundation, and the American Historical Association.
+At Auburn University he was awarded the 2022 Outstanding Graduate Mentor Award for his teaching and mentorship.
+His 2024 article, “Shall I Go: Black Colonization Plans to the Pacific, 1840-1914,” won the Richards Prize from the Society of Civil War Historians for the best article published that year in the Journal of the Civil War Era.
 He travels widely and has given invited addresses at Harvard, Oxford, Tuskegee, Cambridge, Penn, the University of Hawai‘i at Mānoa, and Ateneo de Manila University in the Philippines among others.
-He welcomes inquiries from prospective students and media outlets and can be followed on Twitter.
+He welcomes inquiries from prospective students and media outlets.

 Background